firesidefiction/firesidefiction.github.io/_posts/issues/07-FQ-WINTER-2020/issue-75/2020-01-09-skyscraper.md

 generalnote:
 published: true
 ---
-I was thinking today of a
+I was thinking today of a<br  />

-world without traffic lights
+world without traffic lights<br  />

-where pushing the button
+where pushing the button<br  />

-on the dashboard for recirculated air
+on the dashboard for recirculated air<br  />

-would send the carbon dioxide
+would send the carbon dioxide<br  />

-we breathe out from the cabin
+we breathe out from the cabin<br  />

-into a special compartment full
+into a special compartment full<br  />

-of plants and the compartment would
+of plants and the compartment would<br  />

-be open to let in the sun but
+be open to let in the sun but<br  />

-shielded to protect it from wind and
+shielded to protect it from wind and<br  />

-the plants would photosynthesize
+the plants would photosynthesize<br  />

-the carbon dioxide and release
+the carbon dioxide and release<br  />

-oxygen that would be piped back
+oxygen that would be piped back<br  />

-into the car, which, come to think of it,
+into the car, which, come to think of it,<br  />

-would probably be solar powered
+would probably be solar powered<br  />

-and in the world where
+and in the world where<br  />

-this car exists there would be
+this car exists there would be<br  />

-a skyscraper where all the people
+a skyscraper where all the people<br  />

-live, high up in the clouds,
+live, high up in the clouds,<br  />

-and everywhere else would be
+and everywhere else would be<br  />
 parks.